pjablonski123/gcp/psa/README.md

 kubectl get ns --show-labels
 ```

-4. Deploy the privileged pod.
+4. Try to deploy the privileged pod.
+Deployment should be prevented.

 privileged-pod.yaml
 ```